python/cpython/Doc/using/mac.rst

 * A :file:`Python 3.12` folder in your :file:`Applications` folder.
 In here
-  you find IDLE, the development environment that is a standard part of official Python distributions; and PythonLauncher, which handles double-clicking Python scripts from the Finder.
+  you find IDLE, the development environment that is a standard part of official Python distributions; and :program:`Python Launcher`, which handles double-clicking Python scripts from the Finder.

 * A framework :file:`/Library/Frameworks/Python.framework`, which includes the